sunbird-cb/mentoring/src/api-doc/elevate-setup.md

     DEFAULT_ORG_ID=1
     ```

+    We've provided a [link](https://github.com/ELEVATE-Project/mentoring) to the mentoring repository, so you can explore the code for yourself.

 3. Create env file for user
-   The [link](https://github.com/ELEVATE-Project/user.git) to the user repository has been provided for your reference:
+   Create a file named user_env in backend folder

     ```bash
+    $ cd elevate/backend
     $ nano user_env
     ```

-    Copy-paste the following env variables to the .env file:
+    Copy-paste the following env variables to the user_env file:

     ```bash
     ACCESS_TOKEN_EXPIRY=1